rasyosef/train-dspark-draft-models/README.md

 The wall-clock row is whole-notebook time — clone to Hub upload — at each notebook's own sample count, so it is not a clean head-to-head.
-The three-hour gap runs the same direction as the recommendation anyway: offline finishes sooner *despite* paying for an extra extraction pass, because training gets both cards.
+The three-hour gap runs the same direction as the recommendation anyway: offline finishes sooner *despite* paying for an extra extraction pass, because training gets both GPUs.
 Runtime is roughly linear in the sample count, so scale these figures with the knob below.

 ## Run it